crypt0rr/kb/content/tools/framework/impacket/wmiexec-py/index.md

   -target-ip ip address
                         IP Address of the target machine.
 If omitted it will use whatever was specified as target.
 This is useful when target is the NetBIOS name and you cannot resolve it
   -A authfile           smbclient/mount.cifs-style authentication file.
 See smbclient man page's -A option.
-  -keytab KEYTAB        Read keys for SPN from keytab file
 ```

 ## Examples